 If you fail!

-How long do you have to pass the driving test after theory?
+How long do you have to wait to retake theory test?